 All employers must assess workplace risks and alter working conditions or hours of work to avoid any significant risk to the health and safety of pregnant or recently pregnant people in the workplace.
-Health and safety software with specialised welfare tags for staff, such as myhrtoolkit, can be highly helpful for this.
+Health and safety software with specialised welfare tags for staff, such as myhrtoolkit, can be highly helpful for recording and tracking this.

 Right to return to the same job after maternity

 If the employee takes only Ordinary Maternity Leave, they are entitled to return to the "same job in which [they were] employed before [their] absence".
 The terms of employment must be the same as, or not less favourable than, they would have been had the employee not been absent.

 Where the employee has taken Additional Maternity Leave, the employee is entitled to a suitable alternative job on terms and conditions no less favourable than before their maternity leave (in a situation where it is not reasonably practicable to return to the same job).